 Administrative delays halt Mti and Nair's crucial appearance at State Capture Inquiry

-Johannesburg - An administrative mishap has halted the Zondo commission's ability to hear crucial evidence from former correctional services commissioner Linda Mti and Pretoria Chief Magistrate Desmond Nair.
+Johannesburg - An administrative mishap has halted the Zondo commission from hearing crucial evidence from former correctional services commissioner Linda Mti and Pretoria Chief Magistrate Desmond Nair.

 Mti was not at the inquiry on Tuesday.
 He is expected to provide the commission with an affidavit after he receives details on his implication.

-With Nair, his lawyer Danie Dorfling SC said Nair was ready to testify but the commission had yet to finalise all the affidavits regarding his implication.
+Nair’s lawyer Danie Dorfling SC said Nair was ready to testify but the commission had yet to finalise the affidavits regarding his implication.

 The commission's legal team and that of Mti and Nair have agreed to sort out the paperwork related to the men's evidence with finalisation expected in early August.